phillipivan/companion-module-tmsystems-nam/companion/HELP.md

 When the module connects, it loads the device's role map and discovers every control class it exposes.
 For each control class that has at least one property of a supported data type, the module automatically generates one action and one value feedback for that class.
 If the device dynamically changes its role map, the module will detect this event and reload the role map, updating the action and feedback definitions.

+Until the module is connected, no actions or feedbacks are defined - as such offline configuration of this module is not supported.

 #### Actions

 | Option           | Description                                                        |